Brit Manuela Flaunts Incredible Figure In A Tiny String Bikini: ‘All Good Vibes Here’

-Brit Manuela wowed her fans while clad in a barely-there bikini that showed more than it covered.
+Brit Manuela wowed her fans while clad in a barely there bikini that showed more than it covered.
 The post was added to her Instagram page on December 28, and it included a series of images that saw her in the same, sexy attire.

 In the first photo in the set, Brit leaned her chest forward, resting both hands on the concrete.
 She was partially submerged a pool that was surrounded by tall palm trees.
 A geotag in the post indicated that she was in Miami, Florida, where it looked to be a perfect day.
 Brit popped her booty back and looked to the side, showing off her amazing body in a tiny, purple bikini.
 The second image in the deck captured the model turned the other way.
 The next few photos showed the model posing at several different angles, ensuring her audience was treated to a great view of her fit figure.